-To start a new game, press the "New Game", "Easy", "Medium" or "Hard" context menu
+To start a new game, press the "New Game", "Easy", "Medium" or "Hard" context menu options.

+gbUnSnarl has just one window where the circles and connecting lines are dispalyed.
 All settings and available actions can be seen by right-clicking on the application to display the context menu.

 The gbUnSnarl window can be set to show or hide a variety of content - information to help the user better solve and enjoy the game.

 All features of gbUnSnarl are accessed through the context menu.
 Just right-click on gbUnSnarl to see the context menu.

 Here's an image of gbUnSnarl displaying all optional content:

 During play, gbUnSnarl may display temporary messages in the lower left hand corner of the window.